mozz100/django_external_login/README.md

 ## Limitations:

+* Only tried with Django 1.4 so far.
 * Can't reset password - need to do that at the external source.
 * Can't detect logged-in-ness at external site because of cookie domain restrictions.
 Even if currently logged in there, must log in locally.
 * No sync of data - if you change your username or email in the remote DB, no way to find out here.
 That would be easy to script but might cause confusion.